 In November 2019, the FASB issued ASU 2019-10, Financial Instruments - Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842): Effective Dates.
 ASU 2019-10 defers the effective date of ASU 2016-13 for public filers that are considered small reporting companies ("SRC") as defined by the SEC to fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
 Since the Company was eligible to be a SRC based on its SRC determination as of November 15, 2019 (which was the issuance date of ASU 2019-10) in accordance with SEC regulations, the Company adopted amendments in ASC 326 for the year beginning January 1, 2023.
-Adoption of the standard requires using a modified retrospective approach through a cumulative-effect adjustment to retained earnings as of fanuary 1, 2023 was \$(1,769).
+Adoption of the standard requires using a modified retrospective approach through a cumulative-effect adjustment to retained earnings as of the effective date to align existing credit loss methodology with the new standard.
+The cumulative-effect adjustment, net of tax impact, to retained earnings as of January 1, 2023 was \$(1,769).

 In June 2022, the FASB issued ASU 2022-03-Fair Value Measurement (Topic 820): Fair Value Measurement of Equity Securities Subject to Contractual Sale Restrictions ("ASU 2022-03") which clarifies how the fair values of equity securities subject to contractual sale restrictions is determined (Topic 820).
 The amendment clarifies that a contractual sale restriction should not be considered in measuring fair value.
 It also requires certain qualitative and quantitative disclosures related to equity securities subject to contractual sale restrictions.
 The new guidance is required to be applied prospectively with any adjustments from the adoption of the amendments recognized in earnings and disclosed on the date of adoption.
-This guidance is effective for the Company for fiscal years beginning after December 15, 2023, and interim periods within those fiscal years.
+This guidance is effective for the Company for fiscal year beginning after December 15, 2023, and interim periods within those fiscal years.
 Early adoption is permitted.
 The Company early adopted ASU 2022-03 in the third quarter of 2023, and the adoption did not have a material impact on the Company's financial position, results of operations and cash flows.